apasccon/SearchTextField/README.md

     mySearchTextField.text = item.title
 }

+// You can force the results list to support RTL languages - Default: false mySearchTextField.forceRightToLeft = true

 /**
 * Update data source when the user stops typing.
 * It's useful when you want to retrieve results from a remote server while typing